flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 Would it be possible to create a Devise for Clojure?
 I don't think so.
-Devise is designed to be database agnostic, but because Clojure doesn't really have a go-to framework that anoints or introduces a database abstraction, no one can write the equivalent of Devise in such a way that it could easily target any RDBMS.
+Devise is designed to be database agnostic, but because Clojure doesn't really have a go-to framework that anoints or introduces a go-to database abstraction, no one can write the equivalent of Devise in such a way that it could easily target any RDBMS.
 Without a framework, it's unlikely that someone will be able to write a full-featured authentication solution that you can reuse, and if you write one it's unlikely others would see much benefit if you shared it.
 I think it's too bad that Clojure is missing out on these kinds of ecosystem benefits.

+Another subtler benefit frameworks bring is that they present a coherent story for how developers can build applications in your language, and that makes your language more attractive.
+Building an application means coordinating resources for the environment you're targeting (desktop, mobile, SPA, whatever).
+If your language has no frameworks for a target environment, then learning or using the language is much riskier.
+There's a much higher barrier to building
+applications: not only does a dev have to learn the language's syntax and paradigms, she has to figure out how to perform the complex task of abstracting and coordinating resources using the language's paradigms.

 ### Frameworks Make Development Fun